clickbar/laravel-magellan/README.md

 > For geometry, the distance is specified in the units of the Spatial Reference System of the geometry.
 For geography, the distance is specified in meters.
 > [https://postgis.net/docs/ST_Buffer.html](https://postgis.net/docs/ST_Buffer.html)

-Therefore, we need to cast our points from the location colum to geography before handing them over to the buffer function:
+Therefore, we need to cast our points from the location column to geography before handing them over to the buffer function:

 ```php
 $bufferedPorts = Port::query()